iraytrace/drupaljoomla/README.txt

 This folder provides the necessary content to install Drupal and/or Joomla on an ubuntu system using Docker.

 Note: The implementation of docker supplied with Ubuntu is a bit dated.
 Don't install it when installing the OS.
+Instead, install the latest version using the install-docker.sh script

 install-docker.sh : Install docker from the docker apt repository